-Many sound designer job vacancies are never advertised and companies will employ sound designers directly though their reputation and word of mouth.
+Many sound designer job vacancies are never advertised, and companies will employ sound designers directly through their reputation and word of mouth.
 Some positions will be filled via an internal promotion.

-As with many careers, you don't stop learning when you start work.
+As with many careers, you'll continue learning and developing new skills.
 Most designers continue to develop new skills throughout their career.
 As sound design relies upon technology, it's important to keep up to date with new developments and technological advances within the field.
 Joining an association or society can help give you access to many useful resources to help your career progression.

 The Association of Sound Designers (ASD) has created a community for professionals working in the theatre.
 They offer a wide range of free training seminars that members can attend or access online.